lucadevitis/scaleitlimited.github.io/it-automation.md

 ---

-## How can you succede in IT Automation?
+## What can be helpful to succede in IT Automation?

-There are many habits that can help you transition from manual IT operation to IT
+There are many habits that can help you to successfuly transition from **manual** IT operation to **IT Automation**:
-Automation:

 Define a simple and testable objective/outcome
 : Arguably the most important of the pre-requisites.
 It cannot be stressed